wwqrd/wwqrd.github.io/content/blog/zigbee-doorbell.md

-title = "Building a Smart Doorbell with Zigbee, MQTT, and Raspberry Pi" date = "2024-11-04" template = "post.html" tags = ["homelab", "zigbee", "mqtt", "iot"]
+title = "Building a Smart Doorbell with Zigbee, MQTT, and Raspberry Pi" date = "2024-11-04" template = "post.html"
+[extra]
+tags = ["homelab", "zigbee", "mqtt", "iot"] hype = "Learn how I created a smart doorbell using Zigbee, MQTT, and a Raspberry Pi.
+This simple DIY project adds sound alerts and notifications through Home Assistant, all powered by my homelab setup."
 +++

 This is a smart doorbell project that came together right after I set up a Zigbee + MQTT hub.